X3D-Edit 4.0 Authoring Tool

 Built-in features include:

-- Drag-and-drop palette for adding new nodes
+- Drag-and-drop palette for adding new nodes, such as

-- Customized editors for each node, download wizard for X3D example archives
+Customized editors for each node, along with

 - Extensive help system includes multilingual